PrintM3D/Quad-Fusion-Docs/beginner-guides/beginner-what-is-slicing.md

 ![](../.gitbook/assets/configuringcura3.jpg)

-This window allows you to configure the printer settings of the Promega.
-This informs Cura of the Promega's build space, the firmware flavor and specifies starting and ending G-code.
+This window allows you to configure the printer settings of the Crane.
+This informs Cura of the Crane's build space, the firmware flavor and specifies starting and ending G-code.
 The build volume of the printer represents the maximum value that the printer can travel in each direction.
 The firmware flavor is the type of firmware that the board is running.
 The Duet Maestro board runs on RepRap firmware.
 Your firmware flavor indicates what type of commands the board can understand.
 The starting and ending G-code is a series of commands that are run at the start and at the end of every print.
 This is important as it allows you to retract your filament after the print and turn all the heaters off.
 Configure the settings in this window exactly as shown in the image below.

 ![](../.gitbook/assets/curamachinesettings-2.jpg)